Midjourney Web Design? All About Using AI in Website Design

 Many people might think that images created this way are boring, but it certainly doesn’t mean Midjourney web design is lifeless, impersonal, and generic.
 You have full control over what you want it to create.
 When you’re coming up with prompts for Midjourney, it’s vital to keep them short and to the point.

-After you’ve given your prompt, the Midjourney bot will give you four options to choose from.
+After you’ve given your prompt, the Midjourney bot will give you four options with different styles and color schemes to choose from.
 You can even upscale or add more details to the images.
 If you don’t like what the bot has come up with, you can simply click the re-roll button, and the bot will generate new images using the same prompt.

 2. /blend command